About this course

 The Faculty of Veterinary and Agricultural Sciences (FVAS) welcomes applications from students with disabilities.
 It is University and Faculty policy to take reasonable steps to make reasonable adjustments so as to enable the student’s participation in the Faculty's programs.

 Students of the Faculty's courses must possess intellectual, ethical, and emotional capabilities required to participate in the full curriculum and to achieve the levels of competence required by the School.
-Candidates must have abilities and skills in observation; motor in relevant areas; communication; in conceptual, integrative, and quantitative dimensions; and in behavioural and social dimensions.
+Students must have abilities and skills in observation; motor in relevant areas; communication; in conceptual, integrative, and quantitative dimensions; and in behavioural and social dimensions.

 Adjustments can be provided to minimise the impact of a disability, however students need to be able to participate in the program in an independent manner and with regard to their safety and the safety of others.

 I. Observation: In some contexts, the student must be able to observe demonstrations and experiments in the basic and applied sciences.
 More broadly, observation requires reading text, diagrams, maps, drawings and numerical data.
-The candidate should be able to observe details at a number of scales and record useful observations in discipline dependant contexts.
+Students should be able to observe details at a number of scales and record useful observations in discipline dependant contexts.

 III.
-Motor: Candidates should have sufficient motor function necessary for participation in the inherent discipline-related activities.
+Motor: Students should have sufficient motor function necessary for participation in the inherent discipline-related activities.
 The practical work, design work, field work, diagnostic procedures, laboratory tests, require varying motor movement abilities.
 Off campus investigations may include visits to construction sites, urban, rural and/or remote environments.

 IV.
 Intellectual-Conceptual, Integrative and Quantitative Abilities: These abilities include measurement, calculation, reasoning, analysis, and synthesis.
 Problem solving, the critical skill demanded of professionals in land and environment industries, requires all of these intellectual abilities.
-In addition, the candidate should be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.
+In addition, the student should be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.

-V. Behavioural and Social Attributes: A candidate must possess behavioural and social attributes that enable them to participate in a complex learning environment.
+V. Behavioural and Social Attributes: Students must possess behavioural and social attributes that enable them to participate in a complex learning environment.
 Students are required to take responsibility for their own participation and learning.
 They also contribute to the learning of other students in collaborative learning environments, demonstrating interpersonal skills and an understanding of the needs of other students.
 Assessment may include the outcomes of tasks completed in collaboration with other students.